panglesd/slipshow/README.md

 ## Contributing

 You can issue a Pull Request of any kind, report a bug, ask for a new feature, suggest or PR an enhancement on the documentation...
+You can also [write a theme](https://slipshow.readthedocs.io/en/latest/themes.html#writing-a-theme).

 ## License